dristi211/CelestialCandle/README.txt

 This will cause values to be silently truncated if they do not fit in the default precision and scale.
 Explicitly specify the SQL server column type that can accommodate all the values using 'HasColumnType()'.

+At 22:45

+The SeedData class was created with ten(10) product items when seeding the database (Model > SeedData.cs).
+The database was created with 8 attributes and characteristics of the product Candle.